 Mobile VoIP works with a cell phone’s 3G, GSM, or other Internet service to send voice calls as digital signals over the Internet using Voice over IP technology.

-By using VoIP, mobile phone users — especially smartphone users — can benefit from lower costs when calling, texting, or doing other common smartphone activities.
+By using VoIP phone system, mobile phone users — especially smartphone users — can benefit from lower costs when calling, texting, or doing other common smartphone activities.
 Digital data transmission using VoIP is also typically faster, as the data is spread out over multiple packets, each taking the fastest route to its intended destination.

 For instance, with a cellular carrier’s monthly data plan, callers can easily exceed bandwidth maximums, incurring overage charges.
-Tapping into WiFi hotspots with mobile VoIP software reduces that risk and extends the lifespan of the monthly data allotment.
+Tapping into WiFi hotspots with mobile VoIP phone system reduces that risk and extends the lifespan of the monthly data allotment.

 Mobile VoIP phone users can also take advantage of the additional, integrated features a mobile VoIP app supports.
 This includes high-bandwidth activities such as group chat and video chat.